• FAQ's

 Could Prescription Hope Obtain My Other Prescription Medications As Well?

-For the set price of $50.00 per month per medication, Prescription Hope can obtain any of your prescription medications on our medication list.
+for the set price of $60.00 per month per medication through our medication access service, Prescription Hope can obtain any of your prescription medications on our medication list.
 The top-100 prescribed medications in the United States are accessible on our medication list.
 Although we do not cover generic medication, if you are prescribed a generic you cannot afford we encourage you to still apply as we may be able to get the brand name equivalent.

 If we cannot help you obtain a medication, we will not charge you for that prescription medication.
 Apply with Prescription Hope now, and start living a better life with affordable prescription medication.